Inglourious Basterds (2009) is the sixth film by Quentin Tarantino. It is told in five chapters:

 Nazi Germany: Obviously, though almost all of the film is set in occupied France.

 Never Trust a Trailer: The trailers, with its machine-gun firin' and Nazi stabbin' and Tarantino-directin', promised two-and-a-half hours of violent Nazi-slaughtering that would make Wolfenstein look like Nazi Propaganda.
 The trailers don't give away the movie/theater secondary plot (which is never alluded to in the trailers) that take up such a significant portion of the movie, and the actual film takes a far more suspense-drama driven style.
-They also make it seem like Brad Pitt is the main character, even though he has a relatively small role.
-It's further not helped by Tarantino's comments that he was making a Western in WW 2, which implies a lot of gun fights and action.
+The Basterds themselves share the spotlight with an ensemble cast and have a smaller role than the trailers imply.

 Nice Job Breaking It, Hero: The Basterds get von Hammersmark killed as well as two of their own, they're responsible for Landa's escape, and they accomplish precisely nothing as Shoshanna would have gotten all the Nazis anyway.